Moving more with the ESCAPE-pain Project

 We spoke to Sarah from the Versus Arthritis Health Services Improvement team to find out more about the Escape Pain exercise project.

-We began our involvement with the Escape Pain project in April 2017 and we are really encouraged by the impact to date, people enjoy it and report a range of health benefits.
+We began our involvement with the ESCAPE-pain project in April 2017 and we're really encouraged by the impact to date.
+11,000 people have attended and have reported a range of health benefits.

 We’re working with a range of partners at a local level to increase awareness of the project, so it’s available in more places and across the nations.
 This includes embedding it into the usual patient pathways and linking into the other support available in a specific area.
 For example, support groups and branches.